What is working capital

 What can cause changes to working capital

-A business’s working capital is affected by a wide range of different factors.
-You can expect your working capital number or ratio to change daily.
+A dental practice’s working capital is affected by a wide range of different factors.
+You can expect your working capital number or ratio to change almost daily.

-The most obvious are times when a business makes large short-term purchases or sales.
+The most obvious are times when you makes large short-term purchases or sales for your practice.
 Purchasing new inventory or office supplies will cause your working capital to decrease by increasing the current liabilities.
 Likewise, selling off property or inventory will increase your working capital ratio by increasing current assets.

 The ratio will also change due to long-term assets and liabilities changing in status.
 For example, a 25 year mortgage is a long-term asset until the 24th year.
 In that final year the remainder is expected to be paid within a 12 month period, therefore making it a current liability.